-Tuition fee revenue comprises approximately 36% of the University's annual operating revenue budget.
+Tuition fee revenue comprises approximately 40% of the University's annual operating revenue budget.
 The change in tuition revenue year over year depends upon the tuition fee rates and student enrolments.

-As per provincial legislation, in the 2023-24 academic year, average tuition rate increases for domestic students were capped at the percentage annual change in the Alberta Consumer Price Index (CPI); for 2023-24, this resulted in a 5.5% increase.
-Beginning in the 2024-25 academic year, provincial tuition legislation was changed to cap domestic tuition rate increases at 2% for the foreseeable future.
+As per provincial legislation, in the 2024-25 academic year, average tuition rate increases for domestic students were capped at 2% per year.
+It is expected that the average increases for domestic students will be capped at 2% for the foreseeable future.

 Tuition revenue is also influenced by student enrolments.
 There is much competition amongst post-secondary institutions for students, so the University must maintain its recruitment efforts to ensure students are well aware of the high-quality programs that exist at the University of Lethbridge.
 Significant efforts have also been put into maintaining and enhancing student services to improve our student retention rate.
+Additionally, the Government of Canada introduced several significant changes to international study permits, impacting the ability of international students to come to Canada to study.
+These changes introduce significant uncertainty into international student enrolment projections, and revenue from international student tuition fees.

-It is projected that there will be a slight increase in the 2023/24 enrolment for undergraduate credit hours compared to 2022/23.
+The 2024-25 budget projected that there would be a slight decrease in the 2024-25 enrolment for undergraduate credit hours compared to 2023-24.